midonet/midonet/docs/actors-model.md

 and the `DatapathController` design is described in [the Midolman Daemon Design Overview](design-overview.md).

-### SimulationProcess
+### Coordinator

-This is an actor which forms the execution context for the `VRNCoordinator`.
+This is an actor which forms the execution context for the network simulation.
-As the coordinator encounters new forwarding elements, the `SimulationProcess` will acquire objects simulating those forwarding elements for the coordinator from the `VirtualTopologyManager`.
+As the `Coordinator` encounters new forwarding elements, it will acquire objects simulating those forwarding elements from the `VirtualTopologyManager`.

 ### VirtualTopologyManager

-This is an actor responsible for giving forwarding element instances to the `SimulationProcess` actors.
+This is an actor responsible for giving forwarding element instances to the `Coordinator` actors.
 Each forwarding element instance will contain RCU-style immutable copies of non-traffic-updated data it uses and a reference to an actor managing the traffic-updated data which is shared across all instances of that forwarding element.

 The `VirtualTopologyManager` will keep a map of forwarding element IDs to forwarding element objects.
-When a `SimulationProcess` requests a forwarding element the `VirtualTopologyManager` has, it will simply provide it to the `SimulationProcess`.
-Otherwise, it will construct a `ForwardingElementManager` and ask it to provide the required forwarding element object, which the `VirtualTopologyManager` will store in its map and provide to any waiting `SimulationProcess`es.
+When a `Coordinator` requests a forwarding element the `VirtualTopologyManager` has, it will simply provide it to the `SimulationProcess`.
+Otherwise, it will construct a `ForwardingElementManager` and ask it to provide the required forwarding element object, which the `VirtualTopologyManager` will store in its map and provide to any waiting `Coordinator`s.
 The `ForwardingElementManager`s will provide new forwarding element objects with updated RCU data to the `VirtualTopologyManager` as needed, and occasionally informing it that a forwarding element has been deleted, these notifications causing the